gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: figurelegend

-    PMF for the ethanol molecule across the interface between a water/ethanol mixture and vapor.
+    Figure: PMF for the ethanol molecule across the interface between a water/ethanol mixture and vapor.

 ..  container:: justify